xiix0/scam/README.md

-You are capable of planning your future.
+You will step on the night soil of many countries.